The Gospel According to John:

 2) Our interpretation can’t contradict Church teaching.

 In order to comply, we need to know everything else that’s in the Bible as well as everything that the Church teaches.
 That’s a tall order, which is why each Turning to God’s Word Catholic Bible study is submitted to the Church for an imprimatur.
-The imprimatur for The Gospel According to John: An Encounter with Grace & Truth is a guarantee that the Church has found nothing objectionable in the work.
+The imprimatur for The Gospel According to John: An Encounter with Grace & Truth is a guarantee that the Church finds nothing objectionable in the work.
 You’re free to agree with interpretations in this Catholic Bible study, but it’s not essential that you do so.
 There are many different interpretations in other commentaries, but few of them carry an imprimatur.
 This doesn’t mean that they necessarily pose any problems in regard to doctrine or morals, but there’s no Church guarantee that they don’t.

 When considering opinions that haven’t been granted an imprimatur, don’t be afraid to ask questions.
-Our Bible studies address some common interpretations, but there are innumerable opinions floating around about the meaning of different passages in the Bible—including in the Gospel According to John.
+Our Bible studies address some common ideas, but there are innumerable opinions floating around about the meaning of different passages in the Bible—including in the Gospel According to John.

 what to expect from this Bible study